Smoke Detector Requirements For Finished Basements In South Jordan, UT

 South Jordan Basement Remodeling Permit

-Before any work is done, homeowners must obtain a basement remodeling permit South Jordan, which you will probably need.
+Before any work is done, homeowners must obtain a basement remodeling permit South Jordan Building Department requires.

 During the inspection, officials look for: